sammy-ai/Cluster_Crusaders_Loan_Management_System/README.md

 # How the system works
 # open the 'Loan Management System 0.1' folder
-(Make sure the database 'loanmanagement' is running) a docker compose file has been provided if you wish to create the serverl
+(Make sure the database 'loanmanagement' is running) a docker compose file has been provided if you wish to create the server.
 First run the node server in the node-postgres folder using 'node index' in the directory then run the react application in the 'react-postgres' folder by running the command 'npm start' in the same directory

 so the site was supposed to run together with the servers but like stated, there is no connection meaning that the login button is harcoded.
-# link to site is https://sammy-ai.github.io/The_Cluster_Crusaders_Loan_Management_System/
+# link to site is https://sammy-ai.github.io/The_Cluster_Crusaders_Loan_Management_System/ (interface only)